 What is the Wild Atlantic Mizen Cycle?

-The Wild Atlantic Mizen Cycle (formerly The West Cork Emergency Services & Friends Charity Cycle) will be based in Bantry, West Cork and will be held on Saturday the 14th July 2018.
+The Wild Atlantic Mizen Cycle (formerly The West Cork Emergency Services & Friends Charity Cycle) will be based in Bantry, West Cork and is to be held on Saturday the 8th July 2023.

 When and where is event sign in?

 All cyclists must sign in in Bantry.
 Sign in will be from 7.00pm – 8.30pm on Friday 7 July and from 7.00am – 8.30am on Saturday 8 July.

 All participants must be aged 16 or over on the day of the cycle.

 All participants under the age of 18 must be accompanied by an adult at all times.